 Preeclampsia is a severe pregnancy illness since many of its symptoms are silent or mimic “normal” pregnant symptoms.
 Many preeclamptic women don’t feel sick and are startled or irritated when hospitalized or advised on bed rest.

-Don’t miss prenatal care visits.
+Take advantage of prenatal care visits.
 Every prenatal appointment should include weighing, blood pressure, and urine protein tests to diagnose preeclampsia.
-If any of these exams are omitted, question your caregiver.
+Question your caregiver if they omit any of these exams.

 A prenatal diet rich in vitamins, minerals, and fundamental food categories is vital during pregnancy, as is limiting processed foods, refined sugars, and caffeine.
 Eliminate alcohol and nonprescribed medications.